helidon-io/helidon/docs/modules/injection/declarative.md

   not require additional dependencies)

 > [!NOTE]
-> Helidon Declarative is an incubating feature.
-The APIs shown here are subject
+> Helidon Declarative is a preview feature.
+It is ready for production use.
+Its
-> to change.
-These APIs will be finalized in a future release of Helidon.
+> APIs will remain backward compatible within a major version, but may change
+> without the usual deprecation process in a new major version.

 ## Usage